Looker vs Tableau: Which One Should You Choose? (2025)

 Tableau takes a different approach to data modeling.
 Users can extract snapshots from their database and perform data blending and on-the-fly transformations.
 However, it doesn’t enforce a centralized data model like Looker.
 This means organizations using Tableau must manually implement governance protocols to maintain consistency across reports.

 While Tableau’s flexible data model allows users to adjust data as needed, this can easily lead to inconsistencies if not properly managed.
 One of Tableau's key features is the Tableau Data Extract (TDE), powered by its Hyper engine, which often outperforms some top open-source analytical solutions like DuckDB or Polar.
-However, it’s common in Tableau to recreate the same metrics with different calculations in various places, resulting in disparate and inconsistent data.
+But because Tableau doesn’t enforce any shared modeling layer, metric definitions are often rebuilt in different dashboards—sometimes inconsistently.
+Governance is possible, but it’s something each organization must implement manually through conventions and documentation.

 Looker vs Tableau: Self-Service Analytics